Chess title: FIDE titles

+There are no norms required for any of the arena titles, however the player must maintain a FIDE online rating of at least the minimum required for at least 150 bullet games, 100 blitz games or 50 rapid games consecutively.

 FIDE also awards titles for arbiters and trainers.

 National titles

 Some national chess federations award titles such as "National Master" (NM).
 National chess federations are free to set whatever standards they want for such titles, which are not recognized by FIDE.
 Standards for "Master" titles in different countries vary, but are usually based on criteria such as achieving a certain rating (typically about 2200 Elo), achieving the required number of tournament performances ("norms") at a certain level, or featuring prominently in the country's national championship.
 In some cases, it may extend to honorary titles awarded to (for example) prominent chess administrators, business patrons or politicians.
 Since the introduction of the FIDE Master (FM) title in 1978, some federations such as those of Ireland and Germany have ceased awarding National Master titles, apparently regarding them as obsolete.

-Individual federations

 Soviet Union

 In the Soviet Union, the Master title was conferred by the federal government and was connected to the title of Master of Sport.
 The first chess player to receive the title was Peter Romanovsky in 1934.
 Only players who featured prominently in the Soviet Chess Championship were considered for the title, and fewer than 100 awards were made altogether.
 The majority of these players also qualified for the FIDE International Master or Grandmaster title.